jotego/jtopl/README.md

 ## Related Projects

-Other sound chips from the same author
+Other sound chips from the same author (verilog RTL)

 Chip                   | Repository
 -----------------------|------------